INTRODUCTION

 remains in contact with the ground.

-Unless there are base runners that may be stealing thenext base, the catcher should return the ball only to the pitcher.
+next base, the catcher should return the ball only to the pitcher.
 This eliminates wasting

 time and the danger that a ball could actually be called for this infraction.

-The pitching in modified pitch softball is very similar to fast pitch, but the ball is releaseda little lower, since the pitchers begin with both feet on the pitching rubber.
+a little lower, since the pitchers begin with both feet on the pitching rubber.
 In

 modified ball, the pitcher may not use the windmill or sling-shot pitches.